-On its way to the 2001 Tattoo the Band travelled to El Alamein in Egypt for a memorial service to commemorate the 60th Anniversary of the historic siege in Tobruk, the longest in British Military history.
+Prior to the 2001 shows, the Band travelled to Egypt and held a memorial service at the Commonwealth War Graves Cemetery at El Alamein to commemorate the 60th Anniversary of the historic Siege, the longest in British Military history.

-In 2008 and in 2016 the Band performed with André Rieu on his concert tours in Melbourne.
+In 2008 and 2016 the Band also performed with Andre Rieu during his concert tours of Melbourne.